Cases

 If you know any affected people or organisations associated with the case, you should add their details starting with the applicant.

-Sometimes you may not know the applicant (for example, if you are adding the case via a field inspection or initial impact assessment), in which case you can skip this section for now, and a counter will help you track cases without applicants.
+If you don't know who the Case contact is (for example, if you are adding the case via a field inspection or initial impact assessment) leave the default setting to The affected person(s) are unknown.
+The No Applicants counter helps track cases without applicants.

 Add persons and organisation to this case